twolfson/twolfson.com/articles/bdd-and-the-future.md

   "author": "Todd Wolfson",
   "date": "2013/05/27",
-  "keywords": "bdd, evolution, doubleshot, modular bdd", "summary": "A presentation overviewing the history of BDD and some of my experiments."
+  "keywords": "bdd, evolution, doubleshot, modular bdd", "summary": "A presentation overviewing the history of BDD and some of my experiments.", "relatedArticles": ["BDD pipe dreams"]
 }

 I recently spoke at [UtahJS][utahjs] and presented on the history of BDD and some of my experiments.